 - Species: M. monachus

 Mediterranean Monk Seal Distribution, Habitat, and Ecology

-This diurnal species feeds primarily on a variety of fish and mollusks, especially squid and octopuses.
+This diurnal species also appears to feed primarily on a variety of fish and mollusks.
+This primarily includes squid and octopuses.
 It generally feeds near the surface but has been seen as deep as 500 ft (152.4 m).
-Marine biologists know very little about its reproductive practices.
+For the moment, marine biologists know very little about its reproductive practices.

-There appears to be no set breeding season, yet the majority of births occur in October and November.
-When not in the water, individuals prefer to inhabit sea caves and occasionally appear on local beaches.
+Furthermore, there appears to be no set breeding season for this fascinating mammal.
+Bu, the majority of recorded births occur in the months of October and November.
+Finally, when not in the water, individual specimens prefer to inhabit sea caves, and occasionally appear on local beaches.